 BoomTown is an enterprise marketing platform with CRM and brokerage administration functionality for real estate companies and teams.

-Every search result has linked to it very well-done landing pages.
-They present vivid listing views, searchable by map, too.
-Users can also draw a search zone to find potential homes.
+Every search result has linked to it modern, engaging landing pages.
+They present vivid listing views, searchable by map and users can also draw a search zone to find potential homes.

 Each landing page employs strategically repetitive, but not intrusive, call-to-action boxes to capture user credentials.